 - 1. Dates, times, and locations of the child speech and hearing screenings are posted in the clinicians' room as they become confirmed.
 Child speech and hearing screenings are typically conducted at off-campus locations.
 Directions for all sites may be found in the clinicians' room in an off-site screenings binder.
 Please see a Graduate Assistant if you have difficulty locating the needed information. - 2.
 Students should sign up for their desired times/sites.
 Since screenings require a specific number of clinicians: - a.
-Students may not add their name to a specific screening day/time, if the sign-up sheet is full. - a.
+Students may not add their name to a specific screening day/time, if the sign-up sheet is full. - b.
 Once you have entered your name on the sign-up sheet, you may not remove your name without permission from the Clinic Manager. - 3.
 Professional dress is expected for these screenings.
 (Please refer to information on Professional Dress Section 7). - 4.
 Typically the Compton Speech and Language Screening Protocol and a hearing screening are administered.
-However, if there are a number of children under 3 years of age, the PLS Screening is administered.
 It is the student's responsibility to be familiar with the above screening measures and procedures for conditioning and performing a hearing screening.
-Graduate Assistants are available to review the aforementioned batteries with students and to practice their administration. - 5.
-Students may be asked to assist in bringing equipment (Compton Kits/PLS Kits and audiometers) to the screening site. - a.
+Graduate Assistants are available to review the aforementioned battery with students and to practice its administration. - 5.
+Students may be asked to assist in bringing equipment (Compton Kits and audiometers) to the screening site. - a.
 Complete a form requesting to borrow equipment.
 (This form is maintained by the Graduate Assistants) - b.
 Ensure that the returned equipment is documented. - c.
-Return the Compton Kits or PLS Screening Kits to Cabinet 1 and give the audiometers to a Graduate Assistant. - 6.
-A report is written for each child you screened.
+Return the Compton Kits to Cabinet 1 and give the audiometers to a Graduate Assistant.

+- 6. A report is written for each child you screened.
 (Samples of these reports can be obtained from a Graduate Assistant.) - a.
 The first draft of these reports is due to the supervisor within 1 week of the screening unless otherwise specified by the supervisor.
-The Compton Protocol or PLS Protocol should be submitted along with the first draft.
-A Screening Grid (Appendix XXII) should accompany the reports. - b.
+The Compton Protocol should be submitted along with the first draft. - b.
 The second or subsequent drafts are to be completed within 3 days of receiving the corrections of the previous draft unless otherwise specified by the supervisor.
 All drafts should be submitted with the re-write. - c.
-First drafts should be double-spaced within each paragraph.
+All drafts are to be double-spaced within each paragraph.
 Between paragraphs and sections an extra space should be added.
-Subsequent drafts should be in final draft form.
-Spacing should be changed to single space with double space between sections, reports should be put on letterhead, and the reports should be signed by the student clinician.
+When the final draft is approved spacing should be changed to single space with double space between sections.
 Please proof your documents carefully before finalizing the reports. - d.
-Final reports should be given to the supervisor and protocol forms should be given to either the supervisor or the Clinic Manager.

-- 7. The student clinician should enter his/her screening hours in Calipso.
-Hours are determined by calculating 20 minutes per child screened, rounded up to the quarter hour but should NEVER exceed the actual time present at the screening.
-(Therefore 7 students screened = 140 minutes representing 2.5 clock hours or 8 students screened = 160 minutes representing 2.75 clock hours.
-However 7 students screened when only on site for a 2 hour block is 2 hours.)
-Hours should be distributed across the parameters of speech/language, and hearing.
+Once the supervisor approves the draft, a final version of the report should be put on letterhead. - e.
+Final reports should be given to the supervisor along with a Screening Grid (Appendix XXII) of all students' screenings, findings, and recommendations. - f.
+Protocol forms should be given to the Graduate Assistant to be filed by site and date. - 7.
+The student clinician should enter his/her screening hours in Calipso.
+Hours are determined by calculating 20 minutes per child screened, rounded up to the quarter hour.
+(Therefore 7 students screened = 140 minutes representing 2.5 clock hours or 8 students screened = 160 minutes representing 2.75 clock hours.)
+Hours should be distributed across the parameters of speech, language, and hearing.
 Care should be taken in using the correct "course" in coding clock hours.
-The clinic course in which you are currently enrolled should be used.
-If you are not enrolled in a clinical course, you may use the "Clinic-Special" to code your hours - 8.
-Once reports have been signed and the screening, with findings and recommendations has been received, the supervisor will approve clinical hours via Calipso.
+Screenings are assigned to the course entitled "Clinical Requirement" so as not to interfere with clinical course grading and to be appropriately tracked. - 8.
+Once reports have been signed and the cumulative list, with findings and recommendations has been received, the supervisor will approve clinical hours via Calipso.